isaacnmm/pestpolicy-hugo2XX/content/posts/best-ear-mite-medicine-for-dogs/index.md

 You not have to smell after use  this product leaves the dogs ears smelling fresh.
 This product is readily available with or without hydrocortisone.
 ZYMOX comes in 3 package for various applications: 1.25 oz. bottle, 4 oz. bottle and 8 oz. bottle.
 How to Use ZYMOX:
-- Apply gently on the dogs ear and fill the ear canal and�Massage gently beneath the ear/infected areas to allow it fill the ear canal.
+- Apply gently on the dogs ear and fill the ear canal andMassage gently beneath the ear/infected areas to allow it fill the ear canal.
-- Wipe gently excess medicine and�Apply once per day for 7 days (for chronic disease, apply up to 14 days)
+- Wipe gently excess medicine andApply once per day for 7 days (for chronic disease, apply up to 14 days)
 - Use Zymox Otic (with hydrocortisone) to treat dogs ears having red inflammations.
 - Use Zymox Otic (without hydrocortisone) for prophylactic case on your dog.
 - However, do not clear dogs ears before and during use.